EduGeek Journal

 What these recent studies don’t necessarily say directly – but they still possibly prove – is that our brains are happy when we are actively engaged in the learning process.
 Passively sitting there and staring at the screen for a long time?
 Not so much.
 I hate to admit it, but that is why I have never been able to get into the Khan Academy that much.
 If you love it – great.
 I just need more engagement and less “sit and stare.”

-No Responses to "Make Your Brain Happy by Learning Something Online"
+2 thoughts on “Make Your Brain Happy by Learning Something Online